tananicz/Battleship/README.md

 When the ship is placed on a board not only its grids are selected, but also grids surrounding it are marked as kind of reserved
 (think of it as something like drawing a line with anti-aliasing).
-I decided to use that solution because I didn't like how the ships were glued to each othe in the final result.
+I decided to use that solution because I didn't like how the ships were glued to each other in the final result.

 The procedure is as follows:

 1. The orientation of a ship is first drawn (ie. horizontal or vertical) and useMargins flag is set to true to take into account reserved grids of other ships.

-2. Let's assume that horizontal orientation was drawn in the previous step - the next one randomly selects some row of the board.
+2. Let's assume that horizontal orientation was drawn in the previous step - the current one randomly selects some row of the board.

 3. That row is then checked for "segments" of free space that would allow a new ship to be placed within - please observe that useMargins is set to true and
 "reserved" grids are treated the same way as if there was a ship placed in the past.